Rosehill Cemetery: Community Mausoleum

-Notable interments include Aaron Montgomery Ward, Richard Warren Sears, Milton Florsheim, and John G. Shedd, president of Marshall Field & Company and principal donor of Chicago's Shedd Aquarium in the early 1920's.
+Notable interments include Aaron Montgomery Ward, Richard Warren Sears, Milton Florsheim, and John G. Shedd, president of Marshall Field & Company and principal donor of Chicago's Shedd Aquarium in the early 1920s.
 The John G. Shedd Memorial Chapel consists of the Shedd family crypt and a memorial chapel.
 The chapel is decorated with a stained glass skylight, marble floors, marble walls and marble benches with leather cushions.
 The family crypt sits behind decorative bronze doors flanked by tall marble pillars topped with brightly lit urns.
 According to Matt Hucke, author of Graveyards of Chicago, "the philanthropist commissioned a one-of-a-kind stained glass window from Tiffany that would bathe his crypt in blue light at sunset.
 The underwater theme of the family room is echoed in the skylight anteroom; even its chairs are adorned with the fanciful oceanic motifs of seahorses and shells."